Where do I find Park School mini courses on Homer Connect?

 When you take one course in place of another under advisement, in order for that class to fulfill your requirement you must complete a Waiver/Substitution form.
-These forms are available outside the Dean's Office or at the Registrar's Office.
-Your advisor can help you complete it When the form has been signed by your advisor and department chairperson, bring it to the Dean's Office for final approval.
-It will then be sent to the Registrar's Office for processing.
+These forms are available to your adviser via Workflow.
 You can complete the Waiver/Substitution form once you register for the substitution class, but not before.
 You do not have to wait until you complete the class.

-Some of my friends in my major have different requirements than I do, how come?
+Some of my friends in my major have different requirements than I do.
+Why?

 When you come to Ithaca College, you are registered under the catalog term requirements of that academic year.
-If you began as a freshman in fall 2007, you are required to follow the requirements in the undergraduate catalog for that year (2007-2008).
+If you began as a first-year student in fall 2016, you are required to follow the requirements in the undergraduate catalog for that year (2016-2017).
 Other students in your classes may have started in a different year or may have elected to change their catalog term.

 What does "changing my catalog term" mean?